Monarch Butterfly Conservation

 Tempe encourages monarch butterflies and native bee populations by planting, education, and more.

-Coming Soon - Tempe joining Bee City USA - stay tuned!
+Tempe to join Bee City USA - coming soon!

 Tempe is a Mayor's Monarch City

-In 2024, the City of Tempe and Mayor Corey Woods Joined the Mayor's Monarch Pledge.
-Tempe renewed is commitment to conserve monarch and pollinator populations throughout the city in 2025.
+The City of Tempe and Mayor Corey Woods have joined the Mayor's Monarch Pledge program from the National Wildlife Federation.
+Tempe continues to renew its commitment to conserve monarch and pollinator populations throughout the city in 2026.
 Read below for the actions that Tempe has committed to.

 Background: